MicrosoftDocs/supply-chain-center/articles/administer/schema/accountshipmentmethod.md

 # **AccountShipmentMethod**

+The account shipment method refers to the process or means by which products or goods are delivered to the account.
+There are various shipment methods available, and the choice of method often depends on factors such as the nature of the product, customer preferences, geographical location, and time constraints.
+This entity records an accounts default preference related to shipping.
+The default preference can be overwritten at the time of placing the order.

 |	EntityAttribute	|	Datatype	|	Length	|	Primary Key	|	Description	|
 |---------------|--------|------|----------|-----------|
 |	AccountId	|	string	|	256	|	No	|	The unique Id of the account.
 This is an internal system generated Id by D365 applications	|